Brent Spiner: Early life

-Brent Jay Spiner was born on February 2, 1949, in Houston, to Sylvia (née Schwartz) and Jack Spiner, who owned a furniture store.
-At age 29, Jack Spiner died of kidney failure when his son was ten months old.
-After his father's death, Spiner was adopted by his mother's second husband, Sol Mintz, whose surname he used between 1955 and 1975.
+Brent Jay Spiner was born on February 2, 1949, in Houston, Texas, to Jewish parents Sylvia (née Schwartz) and Jack Spiner, who owned a furniture store.
+When Spiner was ten months old, Jack Spiner died of kidney failure at age 29.
+Subsequently, he was adopted by his mother's second husband, Sol Mintz, whose surname he used between 1955 and 1975.

 Spiner attended Bellaire High School in Bellaire, Texas.
 He became active on the Bellaire speech team, winning the national championship in dramatic interpretation.
 He attended the University of Houston, where he performed in local theater.
-In 1968, Spiner worked as a performer at Six Flags Astroworld, first as a gunfighter and later in Dr. Featherflowers Medicine Show with his friend Trey Wilson.
-Both performers alternated as Dr. Featherflowers.
+In 1968, he worked as a performer at Six Flags Astroworld, first as a gunfighter, then in Dr. Featherflowers' Medicine Show with his friend Trey Wilson, with whom he alternated as Dr. Featherflowers.
 Spiner also performed the role in the 1968 TV special The Pied Piper of Astroworld.

 Career

 Early work

 Spiner moved to New York City in the early 1970s, where he became a stage actor, performing in several Broadway and off-Broadway plays, including The Three Musketeers and Stephen Sondheim's Sunday in the Park with George.
-Spiner (as Brent Mintz) appeared as an imposter on a 1972 episode of To Tell the Truth.
-He had a brief non-speaking role in the film Stardust Memories, credited as "Fan in Lobby", the one with a Polaroid.
+As Brent Mintz, he appeared as an imposter on a 1972 episode of To Tell the Truth.
+He had a brief non-speaking role in the film Stardust Memories, credited as Fan in Lobby, the one with a Polaroid.
 He can also be seen as a passenger on the train full of misfits that the Allen character is trapped on in one of the films-within-the-film.

 Spiner appeared as a media technician in "The Advocates", a second-season episode of the Showtime cable series The Paper Chase.
-In 1984, he moved to Los Angeles, where he appeared in several pilots and made-for-TV movies.
+In 1984, he moved to Los Angeles, where he appeared in several pilots and television films.
 He played a recurring character on Night Court, Bob Wheeler, patriarch of a rural family.
 In 1986, he played a condemned soul in "Dead Run", an episode of the revival of Rod Serling's series The Twilight Zone on CBS.
-He made two appearances in season three (1986) of the situation comedy Mama's Family, playing two different characters.
-Spiner's first and only starring film role was in Rent Control (1984).
+He made two appearances in season three (1986) of the situation comedy Mama's Family, as two different characters.
+His first and only starring film role was in Rent Control (1984).
 In the Cheers episode "Never Love a Goalie, Part II", he played acquitted murder suspect Bill Grand.
-Spiner also appeared in the Tales from the Darkside episode, "A Case of the Stubborns", as a preacher.
-He portrayed Jim Stevens in the made-for-TV movie Manhunt for Claude Dallas.
+He also appeared in the Tales from the Darkside episode "A Case of the Stubborns" as a preacher, and portrayed Jim Stevens in the television film Manhunt for Claude Dallas.

-Spiner guest-starred in Friends as James Campbell, a man who interviews Rachel for Gucci.
+Spiner guest-starred in Friends as James Campbell, a man who interviews Rachel Green for Gucci.